microsoft/dicom-server/docs/concepts/dicom.md

 - **SQL Server**: Indexes a subset of the Medical Imaging Server for DICOM metadata to support queries and to maintain a queryable log of changes.
 - **App Service Plan**: Hosts the Medical Imaging Service for DICOM.
 - **Azure Key Vault**: Stores critical security information.
-- **Storage Blob**: Persists all Medical Imaging Server for DICOM data and metadata
+- **Blob Storage**: Persists all Medical Imaging Server for DICOM data and metadata.
 - **Application Insights** (optional): Monitors performance of Medical Imaging Server for DICOM.
 - **Azure Container Instance** (optional): Hosts the DICOM Cast service for FHIR integration.
 - **Azure API for FHIR** (optional): Persists the DICOM metadata alongside other clinical data.